maxbherman12/crown-clothing/README.md

-oiawef
-used to learn principles of the React framework ie component architecture, redux, firebase
+Practice website used to learn principles of the React framework (i.e. component architecture, redux, firebase)